JerichoLeg/BankO-matic/README.md

 $ conda install -c anaconda pyqt

 ```
-To start the BankOMatic program run the following command in the anaconda environment:
+To start the BankOMatic program, place the contents of folders BLL and DAL inside one folder and run the following command in the anaconda environment:
 ```
 python main.py
 ```